-RAD 2013 Introduction to Radiologic Science and Health Care (2 CH lecture course and 1 CH Clinical)

-Catalog = Lecture 2 hours, Clinical 1 hour

-Content provides an overview of the foundations of radiography and the practitioner's role in health care delivery.
-Principles, practices and policies of health care organizations are examined and discussed in addition to the professional responsibilities of the radiographer.
+RAD 2012 Introduction to Radiologic Science and Health Care /Lab (Lecture 1 hour, Clinical 5.5 hours) Co-requisite: RAD 2012L Provides an overview of the foundations of radiography and the practitioner's role in health care delivery and includes a minimum of 82.5 contact hours of clinical training.
+Principles, practices and policies of health care organizations are examined and discussed in addition to the professional responsibilities of the radiographer and will include a clinical component.

-Content will include clinical practice experiences that are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester.
-Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice and professional development are discussed, examined and evaluated.
 Clinical practice experiences are designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
 Levels of competency and outcomes measurement will be taught to ensure the well-being of the patient prior to, during, and following the radiologic procedure.
-See degree plan for credit to contact hour ratio.
+Prerequisite: Acceptance into the Radiologic Technology Program and departmental permission.
+Will not satisfy general education science requirements.

-RAD 2113 Patient Care in Radiologic Sciences (3 CH course including 1 hour lecture and 2 hours lab)
+RAD 2113 Patient Care in Radiologic Sciences/Lab (Lecture 1 hour, lab 5 hours) Co-requisite: RAD 2113L